 MASTER OF ARTS (RELIGION)

-The Master of Arts (Religion)degree program prepares person for a general theological education suitable for further graduate study.
+The Master of Arts (Religion) degree program prepares persons for a general theological education suitable for further graduate study.
 The course of study leads to a thesis that explores a particular biblical, theological, or religious topic.
 The Master of Arts in Religion curriculum reflects the mission of MTS by introducing students to theological scholarship, fostering their growth in spiritual awareness, and cultivates the connection between theological reflection and the just transformation of the world.
 The Master of Arts in Religion degree program at MTS requires a minimum of two years of study.

 Master of Arts (Religion) curriculum intends to shape lives devoted to scholarship, piety, and justice in these ways: